codex-team/editor.js/docs/api.md

 Each method accept `position` and `offset` parameters. `Offset` should be used to shift caret by passed amount of characters.

-`Position` can be one of following values:
+`Position` can be one of the following values:

 | Value     | Description
 | --------- | -----------